-Climate change impacts on the distribution and protection status of global shallow-water coral reefs
+Climate change impacts on the global distribution of suitable habitat and protection status of shallow-water coral reefs

 Emma Bradshaw & Derek P. Tittensor

+WHATS LEFT TO DO:

+-Include IPSL RCP2.6, 7.0 mpa/reef analysis results

+-Include all GFDL mpa/reef analysis results

+-Edit abstract

+-Select which figures to keep/remove

+-Double check references

+-Format according to journal

 Abstract- edit once full analysis has been done

-Anthropogenic emissions of greenhouse gases are driving climate change with impacts on a broad range of marine organisms.
-At particular risk are stony corals, calcifying organisms that are at risk from the twin climate impacts of warming waters, leading to more frequent bleaching events, and increasing ocean acidification, which decreases the availability of the carbonate ions used by corals for skeletal growth.
-As corals are ecosystem engineers that provide habitat for numerous other species, biodiversity conservation for reef ecosystems must by necessity prepare for changed future conditions, and seek to minimize other stressors, such as through spatial conservation tools including marine protected areas (MPAs).
-Here we examine the relationship between future oceanographic conditions under various emissions scenario (RCP2.6, RCP3.7, RCP8.5), the current global distribution of shallow-water coral reefs, and marine-protected areas.
-By the final decade of this century, around 85% of reefs were projected to be above a literature-derived thermal threshold of 30ºC, and 97% below a pH threshold of 7.7.
+Anthropogenic climate change is causing impacts on a broad range of marine organisms.
+At particular risk are calcifying organisms such as Scleractinia (stony corals) which are affected by the twin impacts of warming waters and increasing ocean acidification.
+As corals are ecosystem engineers that provide habitat for numerous other species, conservation efforts for reef ecosystems, including through spatial conservation tools such as marine protected areas (MPAs), are crucial for helping limit impacts on biodiversity in a changing ocean.
+Here we use multiple emissions scenarios (high mitigation RCP2.6; intermediate-to-high emissions RCP7.0; high emissions RCP8.5) to project how suitable habitat for shallow-water coral reefs and coverage of this habitat by the global MPA network will be affected by climate change.
+Under the XXX scenario, we find that by 2100 around 85% of existing reefs were projected to be above a literature-derived thermal threshold of 30ºC, and 97% below a pH threshold of 7.7.
 The total area of suitable worldwide habitat for reefs declined by 95.4% between the beginning and end of the century.
 MPA coverage of suitable reef habitat was projected to decline from 735,405 km2 in the present to 64,002 km2 under the assumption of no physiological adaptation, a decline of 91%.
 However, the proportion of reef habitat within MPAs increased from 50.4% of total reef to 95.1%.While the majority of present-day reefs are found to be in MPAs designated as IUCN categories VI and II (protected areas with sustainable use of natural resources and national parks), while the majority of end of century reefs were found within MPAs designated as habitat/species management areas (category IV) and protected areas with sustainable use of natural resources (category VI).
 Our analysis helps to inform conservation and management priorities to build resilience for future coral reefs in the face of climate change.

 Introduction

-Coral reefs, primarily formed by stony corals (Scleractinia), are one of the most biodiverse ecosystems on our planet (Quek et al. 2020).
-Composed of individual polyps that secrete a calcium carbonate skeleton (Lough et al. 2018)., the Scleractinian order has over 1500 species that are distributed globally, both in warm, shallow waters as well as dark, cold waters (Quek et al. 2020).
-Shallow water corals have endosymbiotic relationships with zooxanthellae, algal symbionts which inhabit coral polyps photosynthesize, providing the polyps with nutrients as well as waste removal (Lough et al. 2018).
-Both shallow and deep corals, and in particular reef-forming species, are important ecosystem engineers that provide other species with both shelter and food (Lough et al. 2018).
-In addition to being complex and diverse ecosystems, coral reefs also play an important socio-economic role for coastal communities through provision of ecosystem services and benefits such as fisheries, recreation, tourism and biogeochemical cycling (Hughes et al. 2017).
+Coral reefs, with physical structures primarily formed by stony corals (Scleractinia), are one of the most biodiverse ecosystems on our planet (Quek et al. 2020).
+The Scleractinian order is composed of over 1,500 species that are globally distributed in both warm, shallow waters and cold waters (Quek et al. 2020).
+Scleractinia are composed of individual polyps that secrete a calcium carbonate skeleton, with shallow water species having endosymbiotic relationships with zooxanthellae, photosynthetic algal symbionts that provide the polyps with nutrients and waste removal (Lough et al. 2018).
+Both shallow- and deep-water Scleractinia, and in particular reef-forming species, are important ecosystem engineers that provide other species with shelter and food (Lough et al. 2018).
+In addition to housing complex and diverse ecosystems, coral reefs can also play an important socio-economic role for coastal communities through provision of ecosystem services and benefits such as fisheries, recreation, tourism and biogeochemical cycling (Hughes et al. 2017).
 The diversity of species that coral reefs attract are an important source of food and income, and the structure of reefs can offer protection to nearby coastal communities (Hughes et al. 2017), while their natural beauty holds a significant cultural/intrinsic value (Larson et al. 2015).